trandat27jk/DATGPT1-Rententive-NetWork/README.md

 This repository provides an implementation of the Retentive Network (RetNet), as proposed in the paper:
 "Retentive Network: A Successor to Transformer for Large Language Models".

-RetNet introduces an innovative architecture that combines the strengths of recurrent and attention mechanisms to efficiently handle long-context sequences, surpassing Transformers in scalability and memory efficiency.
+-RetNet introduces an innovative architecture that combines the strengths of recurrent and attention mechanisms to efficiently handle long-context sequences, surpassing Transformers in scalability and memory efficiency.
 This repository includes:

 A modular and extensible PyTorch implementation of RetNet.
 Tools for training on datasets like the Fineweb dataset.
 GPU-parallelized training for scalability.
 Features for handling long-context text generation with token dropping.

-Highlights
+-Highlights
 Efficient Long-Context Processing: Leverages retention mechanisms for better scalability with long input sequences.
 Transformer Successor: Implements advancements designed to address Transformers' limitations in memory and efficiency.
 Customizability: Easily adaptable to various datasets and tasks.
 Parallel GPU Training: Fully optimized for multi-GPU environments.

-Features
+-Features
 Retention Mechanism: RetNet retains contextual information with minimal computational overhead.
 Token Dropping: Includes functionality to selectively drop tokens during generation, enhancing efficiency without compromising performance.
 Advanced PyTorch Training Pipeline: Incorporates modern practices like mixed-precision training, gradient accumulation, and distributed training.

-Requirements
+-Requirements

 Python 3.8+

 PyTorch 2.0+

 CUDA-compatible GPUs for parallel training

 Install dependencies:

 ```